Blockmaneo/CSFlash/README.md

-# CSFlash - Real-Time Roulette Game 🎲
+# CSFlash - Roulette Game 🎲

 *Built this in a few days when I was bored and wanted to experiment with real-time gaming using Node.js.
 Turned out pretty decent!*